Rhh98/GAMS-MIRO/GerryMander/readme.md

 The challenge of such problem comes from two sources.
 First, if we formulate such problem with upper and lower bound on the total population of a distict, then this problem is acutally a knapsack problem.
 Second, in the real world scenario, usually all the units in a district should be **connected**, which means that given a pair of units assigned to the same district, there must be a path between them.
 My main focus and the main contribution on this project is to solve the latter problem, where I formulated connectivity constraints that allow redistricting with connectivity.
 Different gerrymandering strategy can be combined with the connectivity constraints.

-In this application, our objective is to perform redistricting so that the redistricting can produce result that best maintain the fairness.
-That is, the number of winning districts for a party best represents the ratio of total votes it gets within a given state.
+In this application, there are 2 kinds of objective functions users can choose basen on their goals.
+The first objective is to optimize for fairness, which means the number of winning districts for a party best represents the ratio of total votes it gets within a given state.
+The second objective is to optimize for a given party so that the chosen party gain as many electoral votes as it can.
 We use the original votes for each party in a county (unit) and the adjancey matrix among all the counties(units) to achieve such goal and at the same time maintaining the connectivity within every district that is assigned to.

 This document would be presented in the following order.
 In section 2 and 3, I will illustrate the input and  output format for this application respectively.
 In section 4, I will introduce the output visualizations and the information such visualizations could provide us.
-Lastly, I will provide the mathematical formulation and reasoning for this model.
+Lastly, I will provide the mathematical formulation (for the Optimize for Fairness case) for this model.

 ## Input Format